oasis-tcs/openc2-jadn/jadn-v2.0.md

 which contain sentences, which contain leaf types such as words.
 A hierarchy is a directed acyclic graph (DAG), meaning that its types have no circular dependencies and its values have no indefinitely-deep recursive nesting.
-When collection types have cyclic relationships either directly or indirectly through other types, the cycles should be broken by replacing a contained value to a reference to flatten its values by eliminating recursive nesting.
+When collection types have cyclic relationships either directly or indirectly through other types, the cycles should be broken by replacing a contained value with a reference to eliminate recursive nesting.

-The `key` and `link` TypeOptions support type references.
+The `key` and `link` TypeOptions support type references:
 * The `key` option designates one field of a structured compound type as its primary key.
 * The `link` option designates a field as a foreign key that references an instance of the specified type, flattening collection values and supporting relationship-aware application operations such as